QizheCui/Diabetes-Squad/README.md

 # Diabetes-Squad
-This repository is for group 2 in the Imperial College London Year2 Interdisciplinary Research Computing Project.
+This repository is for group 2 in the Imperial College London Year 2 Interdisciplinary Research Computing Project.

+Topic:Diabetes Early Diagnosis

 # Group members:
 1. Ethan Cui